Contents:

 5. Local Coin Shops and Shows

-If you can’t evaluate a coin yourself, you can always turn to specialists from the organizations above for help.
+If you can’t evaluate your piece yourself, you can always turn to specialists from the organizations above for help.
 We talked about them in more detail in the first part of our guide today.
 All other information can be found on their website.
 However, please note that this process can take quite a long time and will require some investment on your part.

-You can significantly speed up the process of grading your coins with the help of special coin collectors’ software.
-Most often, they all work on the basis of automatic coin recognition from a photograph; after identification, they offer extensive information for numismatists, including prices.
-Let's look at a few examples of such apps, their pros, cons and how they work.
+You can significantly speed up the process of grading with the help of special collectors’ software.
+Most often, they all work on the basis of automatic recognition from a photograph; after identification, they offer extensive information for numismatists, including prices.

 Main Features:

-• Image Recognition: Allows you to take a photo of your coin and get information about it.
+Image Recognition: Allows you to take a photo of your piece and get information about it.

-• Database Access: Provides access to a large database (150,000) of world coins.
+Database Access: Provides access to a large database (over 150,000) of world specimens.

 Pros: